edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/getting_started/next.md

 The `with{{ PRODUCT }}` plugin optimizes the Next.js build for running on {{ PRODUCT }}.
 It is required to deploy your application on {{ PRODUCT }} and accepts the following parameters:

 - `{{ FULL_CLI_NAME }}SourceMaps`: Defaults to `false`.
-Set to `true` to add server-side source maps so that stack traces have original source filenames and line numbers when tailing the logs in the {{ PORTAL_PLAIN }}.
+Set to `true` to add server-side source maps so that stack traces have original source filenames and line numbers when tailing the logs in the {{ PORTAL }}.
 This will increase the serverless bundle size but will not affect performance.
 If you find that your app exceeds the maximum serverless bundle size allowed by {{ PRODUCT_NAME }}, you can disable this option to conserve space.

 <Callout type="warning">